scorpionjacky/linux-kernel/doc/linux-0.01-commentary.md

 can be got from your BIOS settings.
 We don’t know whether they have any significance in the present day harddisks.
 We made CTL 8 when we read the comment provided above the structures.
 Again, we don’t know whether it has any significance.

-• In the file linux-0.01/include/string.h, many variables have been declared as register type __res __asm__(..), which the gcc compiler does not permit.
+- In the file linux-0.01/include/string.h, many variables have been declared as register type __res __asm__(..), which the gcc compiler does not permit.
 So we simply changed it to type __res.
 We don’t know whether it has any serious implications in the performance of the code.

-• In the file linux-0.01/include/asm/segment.h, the value to be returned from a function is assigned via an arbitrary register specifier (=r).
+- In the file linux-0.01/include/asm/segment.h, the value to be returned from a function is assigned via an arbitrary register specifier (=r).
 But gcc complains about that and so we have changed it to (=a), ie the ax register itself.
 We have also changed a few other (=r) specifications to (=a).

-• In the file linux-0.01/kernel/hd.c, we have changed a register variable declaration to an ordinary declaration.
-Again the symbol NR_HD has been defined by us to be 1, the definition for NR_HD present in the original code gives it a value of 2 because the HD_TYPE sym- 6Chapter 2.
-Building Kernel 0.01 bol is defined to be the two harddisk info structures in config.h.
+- In the file linux-0.01/kernel/hd.c, we have changed a register variable declaration to an ordinary declaration.
+Again the symbol NR_HD has been defined by us to be 1, the definition for NR_HD present in the original code gives it a value of 2 because the HD_TYPE sym- bol is defined to be the two harddisk info structures in config.h.
 Again we assume here that our minix partition is present in the primary master ide disk.
 Also as we mentioned before, we have commented out one line in the hd_out() function to get it working on our 10Gb harddisk.
 Also we have changed the original head 15 check in the hd_out() function to hd63 to accommodate for 64 head harddisks.

-• The 0.01 assumes an a.out format for executables, but giving options to gcc to produce the a.out format doesn’t seem to work.
+- The 0.01 assumes an a.out format for executables, but giving options to gcc to produce the a.out format doesn’t seem to work.
 So what we do is to compile our C program for the 0.01 (maybe a shell or anything we want to run in 0.01) and use ld to produce a raw binary output of the compiled code.
 Then we wrote a small piece of C code that reads the size